 The aim of this project is to collate and digitalize music scores from the Hamilton Flute Band.
 The band have music scores which are over 100 years old, some of these scores are in a poor condition.
 They will be collated and digitalized to ensure that they are recorded for future generation.
 This is a pilot project looking at one band, however we are keen to explore a larger project archiving the music of the hundreds on marching bands across Northern Ireland.

 The North West Cultural Partnership have visited the Irish Traditional Music Archive in Dublin to gain an understanding of how they have created their music archive and they continue to provide help and advice to the project.
 The project is supported by the Department of Foreign Affairs and Trade.

-For more information about the Cultural Hubs Project, contact Julie Porter, Project Co-ordinator, at New Gate Arts and Cultural Centre on 02871 265 869 or by email,
+For more information about the Archiving Project, contact Julie Porter, Project Co-ordinator, at New Gate Arts and Cultural Centre on 02871 265 869 or by email,